andyatkinson/andyatkinson.github.io/_posts/2023-06-02-pgsql-phriday-009-schema-change-management.md

 We do modify tables with billions of rows, but ideally we've partitioned the table before it reaches that point!

-There are various types of schema modifications that are potentially dangerous even on tables with many fewer rows.
-As a SaaS B2B app, customers rely on our app to conduct their business, and pay a hefty subscription.
+Schema changes can be more difficult on tables that size.
+As a SaaS B2B app, customers rely on our app to help run their businesses.

 To help identify potentially unsafe changes as early as possible, we use [Strong Migrations](https://github.com/ankane/strong_migrations) which hooks into the Rails Migration flow.